henry-eshbaugh/henry-eshbaugh.github.io/_pages/about.md

 If you have any leads as to possible PhD projects in the spacecraft instrumentation or bioengineering fields, please don't hesitate to contact me at `he915@ic.ac.uk`!

-Sorry for the wall of text - I'm congenitally blind in an eye and have never really been a visual person.
+Sorry for the wall of text - my eyesight is terrible (blind in an eye etc) and so have never been much of a visual person.
 Plus, technical accomplishments are difficult to describe without writeup.
 Now, excuse me while I talk about myself...

 Spacecraft magnetometry
 =====